mg747/band/README.md

     1. As a Returning Visitor, I want to find news and check if there's new music or video and information about upcoming events.

-        1. These are clearly shown underneath the Hero image.
+        1. These are clearly shown underneath the Hero Image.
 To the left is an Album cover for the band's new music.
 Underneath the Album cover, there is a Video.
         2. To the right is a stage photo with text about upcoming show in Dublin and a buy tickets button that will redirect a user to Official Ticket site to purchase tickets.

     2. As a Returning Visitor, I want to find the best way to get in contact with the band with any questions I may have.